NYS Summer EBT

 Summary of the Summer EBT Program

-NYS OTDA has identified children who will automatically receive Summer EBT benefits without submitting an application.
+NYS OTDA will identify children who are automatically eligible to receive Summer EBT benefits without submitting an application.
 General qualifications may include: the age of the child, whether they are in receipt of SNAP, Cash Assistance or Medicaid, whether they attend a school that participates in the National School Lunch Program (NSLP), and for some children there is an income requirement.

 x